Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/README.md

 Due to licensing and data restrictions, components (2) and (3) are not included in this anonymous version.
 They will be released upon acceptance.

-## Model Detail
+## Model Details

-The description of fingerprint restoration model is in the `ConvIR-based Model/README.md`, please refer to the file to get the model detail.
+The fingerprint restoration model is implemented based on ConvIR with task-specific adaptations.

+For detailed architecture and training configurations, please refer to:
+`ConvIR-based Model/README.md`

 ## Anonymous Submission